Professor of Biology

 B.A.
 Zoology, University of South Florida, Tampa, Florida, 1980

 M.S.
 Zoology, University of Florida, Gainesville, Florida, 1986

 Ph.D.
 Zoology, University of Florida, Gainesville, Florida, 1990

 Areas of Academic Interest:

-An investigation of the fundamental properties of cells.
-Topics include cell structure and function, energetics and metabolism, gene structure and expression, and the techniques used to study these phenomena.
+An introduction to the biology of organisms.
+Topics include levels of biological organization, biological diversity, plant and animal structure and function, and comparative study of structure function relationships in living organisms.
 Designed for students who plan to major in biology or one of the natural sciences and/or who are pre-health.
 Three lectures and one three-hour laboratory per week.
-Prerequisites: BI 115 and CH 121.
 Fall, Spring.

-A study of the structure, function, and transmission of the genetic material.
-Topics from classical and molecular genetics are covered.
+A study of the functions of organ systems and their role in regulation of body processes.
 Three lectures, one three-hour laboratory, and one DHAR laboratory per week.
-Prerequisites: BI 105, 115, and 125, MA 115 or equivalent, and junior standing.
-Fall.
+Prerequisites: BI 105, 115, and 125.
+Spring.

 ES 150 Introduction to Environmental Studies (1)

 An interdisciplinary introduction to the complexities of environmental problems.
 The course provides an overview of scientific knowledge on ecology and environmental management and examines political, economic, and ethical issues involved in the attainment of a sustainable future.
 The course explores how an understanding of the natural and social sciences is necessary to address and solve environmental problems.
 Selected topics, including population growth, food shortages, pollution containment, and energy resources, are addressed.
 Three lectures and one three-hour laboratory per week.
 The course is a required course in the environmental studies minor.
 (Satisfies Disciplinary Foundations requirement in lab science.)

 Coral Reef Ecology (Explorations Term)